Who are you and how did you become interested in technology?

 What is your own favourite example of this technology?

 We are currently modernizing our systems and deploying security by design and procurement.
 We own two strategic programmes – 5G readiness and technology enablers for digital technology – and we are contributing to others.

 Can you name any other good examples, nationally or internationally?

 We are also preparing for 5G, introducing cloud, staying true to our API first policy and providing partner interfaces and collaboration.
 Guided by our customers, we are changing the way people work and the culture they work in.

 What do you think is the most relevant knowledge for the future?

 For any engineer, it’s important to put the solution into a business context and to explain how it solves customers’ problems.
 We have to understand and drive value for our customers.
-We also need solid insight into all the various technical areas, such as radio, cloud, artificial intelligence and service design.

 Is there anything unique about what we do in this field here in Norway?

 Exploring is in the Norwegian DNA – a unique Viking trait.
 Norway has a long history of exploring, constantly challenging the status quo, asking “Why is it like this?”, and then testing the options and finding the solution.